LukeSmithxyz/LARBS/dwm-guide.md

 ## Configuration

-Dotfiles/settings files are located in ˜/.config/.
+Dotfiles/settings files are located in `˜/.config/`.

-Suckless programs, dwm (the window manager), st (the terminal) and dmenu among others do not have traditional config files, but have their source code location in ˜/.local/src/ (press rr to jump to that directory).
-There you can modify their config.h files or other source code, then sudo make install to reinstall.
+Suckless programs, **dwm** (the window manager), **st** (the terminal) and **dmenu** among others do not have traditional config files, but have their source code location in `˜/.local/src/` (press `rr` to jump to that directory).
+There you can modify their `config.h` files or other source code, then sudo make install to reinstall.

-vim is set to automatically recompile and install these programs whenever you save changes to any config.h file (compilation will be nearly instantaneous).
+**vim** is set to automatically recompile and install these programs whenever you save changes to any `config.h` file (compilation will be nearly instantaneous).
 You’ll have to restart the program to see its effects obviously.

 ## Frequently Asked Questions (FAQs)

 ### My keyboard isn’t working as expected!

-As mentioned above, LARBS makes some keyboard changes with the remaps script.
+As mentioned above, **LARBS** makes some keyboard changes with the remaps script.
 These settings may override your preferred settings, so you should open this file and comment out troublesome lines if you have issues.

 ### My audio isn’t working!